-Dr. Chandler is currently finalizing his Master of Public Administration degree with a focus in health administration (MPA:HA) at Portland State University.
+Dr. Chandler recently finalized his Master of Public Administration degree with a focus in health administration (MPA:HA) at Portland State University.

 Dr. Chandler was recently made the manager of Providence Integrative Medicine.
 He is excited to utilize his knowledge of integrative medicine and his new degree to help the integrative medicine program build connections and serve the Providence community.